 Phase III began in November 2014 and concluded in April 2016.
 In addition to surveying remaining small historical organizations in the five-county Philadelphia region, Phase III expanded the scope of the project to include more types of repositories with significant archival holdings, such as churches, fraternal and ethnic organizations, and community groups.
 Additionally, project staff offered training programs, fostered information-sharing opportunities, and worked to create sustainable advances in professionalism and capacity among small archives in the region.
 Project staff also promoted HCI-PSAR as a national model, presenting on the project at professional conferences and working with archivists in other parts of the country to develop small repository initiatives in their areas.

-Finding aids created through this project are added on an ongoing basis to the PACSCL finding aid website.
+Finding aids created through this project were added on an ongoing basis to the PACSCL finding aid website.
 There is also an interactive map showing locations of the repositories visited.
 Project staff highlight interesting repositories visited and important collections uncovered on the project's Archival Adventures in Small Repositories blog, as well as on Facebook and Twitter.